HUHARED/LiberRPA/vscodeExtensions/liberrpa-flowchart/README.md

 # LiberRPA Flowchart

+(If you can't see the images in the document, have a look on [GitHub](https://github.com/HUHARED/LiberRPA/blob/main/vscodeExtensions/liberrpa-flowchart/README.md).)

 This extension is a part of LiberRPA to manage the overall flow of an RPA project, including project arguments and settings.

 ![1740302097535](md_images/README/1740302097535.png)